Do I need to clean my chimney if I don’t use my fireplace?

 Decreased Efficiency

-Another reason to have your fireplace cleaned is that it can help increase its efficiency.
-When there is a buildup of soot and creosote, it can cause the fireplace to work less efficiently.
-This means that you’ll be using more fuel to heat your home, which can end up costing you more money in the long run.
+Cleaning your fireplace can increase its efficiency.
+A buildup of soot and creosote can cause the fireplace to work harder and the chimney to vent less easily.
+This means that you’ll be using more fuel to heat your home, which can cost you more money in the long run.

 Dangerous Carbon Monoxide Poisoning

 A fireplace that hasn’t been used for years may put you at risk of carbon monoxide poisoning.
-This is because the buildup of soot and creosote can block the chimney, which can cause carbon monoxide to build up in your home.
+This is because the buildup of soot and creosote can block the chimney, which can cause carbon monoxide and other toxins to build up in your home.

 Water Damage Around the Fireplace

-There might also be water damage around the fireplace that you can’t see.
-If the flue is damaged, water can enter the chimney and cause damage to the structure of your home.
+There might be water damage around the fireplace you can’t see.
+If the flue is damaged, water can enter the chimney and damage the structure of your home.
 This is why it’s crucial to have a professional inspect your fireplace before using it again.

 Unused Fireplace Cleaning Cost